HandsomeChoco/Node.js---SQL_Injection_prevent_server/README.md

 you don't need to use special algorithm for prevent SQL Injection. prepared statement will rescue you.

-so, the if you use <safety code> that mean you are using prepared statement.
+so, the if you use &lt;safety code> that mean you are using prepared statement.

 and if you want to change this server to weak about SQL Injection.<br>
 modify the code that sends the query on line number 33-35 as follows. <br>